Getting Started

 ssh-add -l

 This should print the fingerprint of your new key.
-You may compare this fingerprint with the list of SHH keys on the token section to confirm it is the correct key.
+You may compare this fingerprint with the list of SSH keys on the token section to confirm it is the correct key.